WhereJuly/62-http-convenience-pack/.docs/combined-usage-example.md

 > NB: Create all examples in the actual typescript file to check correctness and put here.

-Comfortably autocomplete HTTP constants and ensure the uniform HTTP values are used across your application.
+Start on your one end, e.g. front-end.
+Comfortably autocomplete HTTP constants.
+Ensure you get the reliable uniform HTTP values across your application.

 **Send a request**